Why vulnerability can make your life more fulfilling and enriching

 You can’t have deep and meaningful relationships or friendships without being willing to be vulnerable and transparent about your thoughts and emotions.

 When you express yourself vulnerably and authentically, you connect and create a deep bond with people.
-You also impact others’ lives when you share your truth openly and honestly, and it produces a ripple effect and empowers others to share their truth as well.
+You also impact others’ lives when you share your truth openly, and it produces a ripple effect and empowers others to share their truth as well.

 Since I’ve started blogging, there has been a few times in particular when I’ve felt uncomfortable in sharing certain aspects of myself, mostly out of fear of judgement.
 But when I’ve gone ahead despite the fear and done it, I’ve realised that nothing really happens.